HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 In our context of learning latent variable models, where the expectation depends on both $z$ and $\phi$, we can still employ the reparameterization trick by assuming $z = \mu + \sigma \epsilon = g(\epsilon; \phi)$.
 Then, we estimate the expectation as a Monte Carlo average over samples of $\epsilon$.

-This technique enables efficient computation of gradients with respect to the variational parameters $\phi$, facilitating the optimization of latent variable models.
+This technique enables efficient computation of gradients with respect to the variational parameters $\phi$, thereby facilitating the optimization of latent variable models.

 ## 4.3 Amortized Inference